-The player will win the Ante bet 44.91% of the time.
+The player will win the Ante bet 44.91 per cent of the time.
 There are 22,100 possible three-card hands.
-The Ante bonus pays on 824 of those, for a total of just 3.73% of the time.
+The Ante bonus pays on 824 of those, for a total of just 3.73 per cent of the time.
 If you play on a table with six players, someone gets paid on the Ante bonus about every four rounds.

 Like other casino table games, different betting systems have been devised to take advantage of winning streaks.
 However, the play strategy for when to back an Ante wager with an additional Play (sometimes marked Raise) wager is based only on the fact that the dealer only “qualifies” when their hand is at least Queen high.
 With this in mind, the player should always bet the Raise wager when they hold at least Queen – 6 – 4 or higher.

-The Pair Plus wager is what draws most players to 3-Card Poker, because it pays regularly, and has payoffs as high as 40-1 (higher on some games, usually with worse odds for the player).
+The Pair Plus wager is what draws most players to 3 Card Poker, because it pays regularly and has payoffs as high as 40-1 (higher on some games, usually with worse odds for the player).
 As with most bonus-style bets, the house has a much higher edge than on the regular Ante wager.
-The follow chart shows a standard payoff schedule for the Pair Plus.
+The following chart shows a standard payoff schedule for the Pair Plus.